ClaireLally8/Waggy-Box/README.md

 **Paid Tier:**

 The paid tier users have full access to the website.
-They can review items in next month's box, shop items from the previous month, contact the site owner and adjust their own subscription plan.
+They can review items in next month's box, shop items from the previous month, contact the site owner, and adjust their own subscription plan.

 #### **Colour Scheme**